Skip to main content

 Sometimes relationships don’t outlast a struggle with porn—and sometimes, like in this story, they do.
 It’s up to every individual to decide what path is best for them, and for this Fighter, it was choosing to continue to fight for her relationship.
 This same choice wouldn’t work for everyone, and that’s okay—but it worked for them, and that’s awesome.

-We’re all about the science and research behind the harmful effects of pornography, and we also like to share real-life stories—raw personal accounts that illustrate the destructive nature of porn in the lives of real people.
-And because we are not just anti-porn—we are pro-love, pro-healthy sex, and pro-relationships—we’re always excited to see couples push through the roadblocks porn can put in place.
+We’re all about the science and research behind the harmful effects of pornography.
+We also share real-life stories.
+These raw personal accounts illustrate porn’s destructive impact on real people’s lives.
+We are not just anti-porn.
+We are pro-love, pro-healthy sex, and pro-relationships.
+We’re excited to see couples push through the roadblocks porn can create.

 Basically, we are fighting for love as much as we are fighting against porn.

 In the thousands of messages we get from people all across the world, the majority are about relationships that have been damaged by porn.
-But we love hearing stories like this of Fighters that are making it work, and choosing to love through the hurt caused by porn.
+But we love hearing stories like this.
+Fighters are making it work.
+They choose to love through the hurt caused by porn.

-It is really important to remember that people who have experienced porn’s negative effects in their life aren’t permanently broken human beings who do not deserve healing and healthy relationships.
+It’s important to remember that people who’ve experienced porn’s negative effects are not permanently broken.
+They deserve healing and healthy relationships.
 It’s harmful to view people this way, and if we want people to give up porn, shaming consumers does not ultimately help.
-The reality is, porn absolutely causes negative effects in consumers’ lives and in relationships, but it is possible to move past it and progress for those who desire healing.
+The reality is porn absolutely causes negative effects in consumers’ lives and relationships, but it is possible to move past it and progress for those who desire healing.

 Fortify